rectifier796/todo/README.md

 Backend server is running on port 4000.
 Frontend is running on port 3000.

-Steps to run fronend -
+Steps to run frontend -
 1. npm start